-Resources on Homelessness:
+Resources on Volunteering:

 Kids Care Clubs, a program of the Points of Light Foundation, develops compassion and the spirit of service and philanthropy in elementary and middle school aged youth.
 To that end, we provide young people with hands-on volunteer opportunities to help others in their local and global communities.